boturnbow/squashtown/README.md

 - Ice*
 - And don't be stingy with the Mucker's Milk

-\* Substitute fresh-blasted ore for the original Four Georgian's flavor.
+\* Substitute fresh-blasted ore for that original Four Georgian's flavor.

 ### Fire in the Hole!